Coronavirus deaths rise to six in Seattle area as U.S. pushes for more testing

 “We expect the number of cases will continue to increase in the coming days and weeks, and we are taking this situation extremely seriously,” Duchin said.

-However, he also said the vast majority of diagnosed patients have mild to moderate disease and do not need hospitalization.
+However, he also said the vast majority of diagnosed patients have mild to moderate symptoms and do not need hospitalization.

 In addition to confirmed cases, King County has about 29 potential cases awaiting test results, so the number there could soon rise, officials said.
-Tests were being conducted on about 200 samples per day, and health officials said they expect to boost the number of tests to at least 1,000 a day in the near future.
+Tests were being conducted on about 200 samples a day, and health officials expect to boost the number of tests to at least 1,000 a day soon.

-Duchin said his county was not recommending school closures or cancellation of any events at this point.
+Duchin said his county was not recommending school closures or cancellation of any events.

-“You can expect over the next two weeks to hear more from us about community mitigation measures and the right time to do it,” he said.
-“We can’t expect people to go for months and months without going to work, without going to school,” he said.

 As of Sunday, the number of confirmed and presumptive cases in the United States had risen to 91, the U.S. Centers for Disease Control and Prevention (CDC) said.
 Many of those were among people repatriated to the United States, either from the Diamond Princess cruise ship previously quarantined in Japan or from the Chinese city of Wuhan, where the global outbreak originated.